 I’m really sad to share a video like this, but I feel it’s the only way to stop a behavior like this.

 It’s a bad practice to touch anything underwater, but to deliberately chase and catch a puffer fish is just cruel.
-You can also read our guide on becoming a sustainable diver.
+It also leads to destructive behavior with negative effects for the future of the ocean and the whole dive industry.
+You can read our guide on becoming a sustainable diver.

 Do Puffer fish die when they puff up?

-The biggest concern is actually what happens to the puffer fish when the dive guide makes it blow up.
+In the video, the biggest concern is not if they die, it’s what happens to the puffer fish when the dive guide makes it blow up.

 When a puffer fish puffs up, it takes in water to increase the size.
-This makes the puffers organs move to the side, inside the body and the organs flattens.
-This causes an extreme stress to the puffer fish.
+This violently forces the puffer’s organs to be pressed to the side, inside the body causing the organs to flatten.
+This creates an extreme amount of stress for the puffer fish.
 In some cases the puffer fish dies from this stress.

 What would you do in this case?